shankhapaul22/Bike-Rentals/README.md

 - Linear Regression, as a baseline model to see if the target and the features have a linear relationship.
 - Decision Tree, to capture non-linearity.
-- Random Forest with Grid Search, to reduce overfitting and more accurate predictions than Decision Tree with hyperparameter optimization.
+- Random Forest with Grid Search (hyperparameter optimization), to reduce overfitting and more accurate predictions than Decision Tree.

 # Results